lauralyeinc/HTTP-Movies-Assignment/README.md

 - The form should make a PUT request to the server when submitted YES

-- When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list
+- When the call comes back successfully, reset your form state and route the user to `/movies` where they will see the updated movie in the list  NOT DONE

 Movie object format: